frequently asked questions

-- If you have chosen to make use of a network provider, such as hospitals or doctors, be sure not to use non-network providers.
+- If you have chosen to make use of a network provider, such as hospitals or doctors, be sure to use providers that are on the network.

 - Always use a designated pharmacy for your prescribed medication.

-- For over-the-counter medicines, use your HealthSaver funds (depending on medical aid option selected and available funds in the account) or your Multiply Visa Card
+- For over-the-counter medicines, use your HealthSaver funds (depending on medical aid option selected and available funds in the account) or your Multiply Money Card

-- If pre-approval is required for certain doctors or specialists visits, make sure you get the authorisation code before your appointment.
+- If pre-approval is required for certain doctors or specialists visits, make sure you get the authorisation number before your appointment.

 An emergency medical condition means the sudden and, at the time, unexpected onset of a health condition that requires immediate medical or surgical treatment, where failure to provide medical or surgical treatment would result in serious impairment to bodily functions or serious dysfunction of a bodily organ or part, or would place the person’s life in serious jeopardy.

-You will be stabilised first at a hospital that is the closest and then transported to the nearest hospital as per the DSP listed on your Momentum medical aid option.
+You will be stabilised first at a hospital that is the closest and then transported to the nearest hospital on your Network hospital list.
 This will not apply if you have selected Any hospital provider.

-The benefits of a healthcare programme are numerous, from being provided with a treatment plan that includes cover for visits to doctors and specialists and other service providers that provide the treatment you need for your diabetes, to investigations, such as pathology tests, which are necessary to manage your condition and many other additional benefits that are considered medically necessary by your doctor.
+The benefits of a health management programme are numerous, from providing a treatment plan that includes cover for visits to doctors and specialists and other service providers for the treatment you need for your condition, to investigations, such as pathology tests, which are necessary to manage your condition and many other additional benefits for treatment that is considered medically necessary by your doctor.
 If you need to be hospitalised, we will allocate a case manager to follow up regarding your hospital stay.
-In the case of chronic conditions, a chronic medicine consultant will liaise with your doctor regarding your treatment.
+In the case of chronic conditions, a chronic benefit consultant will liaise with your doctor regarding your treatment.

 In terms of the Medical Schemes Act, medical schemes may apply waiting periods to new members joining the Scheme.

 For example, let’s say you have R3 000 to use on day-to-day medical expenses for the year.
-If you use up this amount, you move into the self-payment gap territory.
-This self-payment gap varies according to your family size.
-The more dependants you have, the bigger the self-payment gap.
-But, it also takes longer to get there, as your contributions would be higher than those of a single member.
+If you use up this amount, you move into the self-funding gap territory.
+This self-funding gap varies according to your family size.
+The more dependants you have, the bigger the self-funding gap.

 Yes, the Scheme will still cover chronic medication and hospitalisation.

-Yes, it is important to continue submitting your claims, otherwise we will not know that you have passed the self-payment gap and qualify for the above-threshold benefits.
+Yes, it is important to continue submitting your claims, otherwise we will not know that you have passed the self-funding gap and qualify for the Extended Cover benefits.

 Medical scheme membership

-Yes, but only if you belong to a closed medical scheme and you are retrenched, or made redundant, or you resign from the company.
-An open scheme can only terminate your membership if you do not pay your contributions, or if there was fraudulent transactions or claims.
+Yes, Momentum Medical Scheme will terminate your membership if you do not pay your contributions, or if there was fraudulent transactions or claims.